 Under the doctrine of inverse condemnation (a legal concept that entitles property owners to just compensation if their property is damaged by a public use), State courts have imposed liability on public agencies in legal actions brought by property holders for damages caused by such public agencies' infrastructure.
 Thus, if certain facilities of the Department, such as water storage or transportation facilities or its electric distribution and transmission lines, are determined to be the substantial cause of damage to property from flooding, fire or otherwise, and the doctrine of inverse condemnation applies, the Department could be liable for property damage, business interruption, interest, and attorneys' fees without having been found negligent, which liability, in the aggregate, could be substantial.
-In addition to such claims for property damage, business interruption, interest, and attorneys' fees, the Department could be liable for flood or fire suppression costs, evacuation costs, medical expenses, personal injury damages, punitive damages, and other damages under other theories of liability, including if the Department were found to have been negligent, which liability, in the aggregate, could be substantial.
+In addition to such claims for property damage, business interruption, interest, and attorneys' fees uppression costs, evacuation costs, medical expenses, personal injury damages, punitive damages, and other damages under other theories of liability, including if the Department were found to have been negligent, which liability, in the aggregate, could be substantial.
 See "CALIFORNIA STATE WATER PROJECT - Aqueduct System; Pumping Facilities."